About the 2024 Cascadia Innovation Corridor Conference

 Over recent decades, the Cascadia region has enjoyed incredible success and a quality of life that is the envy of many.
 Today, 9 million people call Cascadia home, an increase of more than 1.6 million since 2005, and we expect 3-4 million more residents by 2050.
 This growth has brought challenges, foremost among which is a lack of affordable and workforce housing.
 Across Cascadia, the three jurisdictions need to build at least 3 million new homes over the next 20 years to keep up with population growth projections.

-Planned Conference Agenda (subject to change)
+Conference Agenda

 Day 1: Monday, November 18th